Gasteria pillansii Kensit

 Gasteria pillansii var. pillansii, Gasteria neliana

-Gasteria pillansii is stemless succulent with strap-shaped leaves in two opposite rows and is very variable in its appearance and especially in its size.
-The rosettes are up to 8 inches (20 cm) tall and 16 inches (40 cm) wide.
-The flowers are up to 1.8 inches (4.5 cm) long, with only slightly swollen bases for up to 1/3 of the length.
+Gasteria pillansii is stemless succulent with strap-shaped leaves arranged in two opposite rows.
+It is very variable species in its appearance and especially in its size.
+Rosettes grow up to 8 inches (20 cm) tall and 16 inches (40 cm) wide.
+Flowers are up to 1.8 inches (4.5 cm) long with slightly swollen bases for up to 1/3 of the length.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).